IEC Certification Kit (for ISO 26262 and IEC 61508)

 IEC 62304 (Medical device software – Software life cycle processes) is an international standard that describes the software development and maintenance processes required for medical device software.
 The required processes, tasks, and activities are impacted by the hazard (risk to patient, caregiver, or environment) level of the device software.
 IEC 62304 does not directly address software tool qualification.
 However, it states that IEC 61508 can be looked to as a source of methods, tools and techniques that can be used to implement the requirements in IEC 62304.
 Additional guidance on tool validation for regional authorities such as the FDA is available on the FDA software validation page.

 IEC Certification Kit follows an in-context approach to tool certification or qualification based on a typical workflow or use cases when the applicant applies supported tools to develop or verify software for functional safety standard-compliant or standard-certified applications.
-The workflow addresses risk levels ASIL A–ASIL D according to ISO 26262, SIL 1–SIL 4 according to IEC 61508, and SIL 0–SIL 4 according to EN 50128.
+The workflow addresses risk levels ASIL A–ASIL D according to ISO 26262, all SRL levels according to ISO 25119 and all SIL levels according to IEC 61508, EN 50128 and EN 50657.
 The applicant must use the tools within the referenced workflows and within the constraints and use cases specified in the certification plans of the applicant’s projects.